Your Itinerary

 At 2.00pm, meet your fellow travellers and Tour Leader before joining a local guide for a fascinating anti-mafia walking tour through the streets of Palermo.
 As we make our way through the colourful town centre, we’ll gain insight into the captivating history, significant events and courageous figures who stood up against the criminal influence.
 This is a unique opportunity to learn about the influence of the notorious Sicilian mob beyond the myths.

-This evening, we’ll enjoy a delicious introduction to the region’s hearty cuisine at a group welcome dinner in a local restaurant.
+This evening, we’ll enjoy an authentic introduction to the region’s hearty cuisine at a group welcome dinner in a local restaurant.

 Following breakfast this morning, we will make our way eastward to the town of Cefalù, one of the most beautiful villages in all of Sicily.
 Sitting snug between a sandy bay and the towering granite rock of La Rocca, Cefalù offers something for every traveller.
-Here, we’ll have the opportunity to leisurely explore the cafe-lined medieval streets and tuck into a local delicacy for lunch.
+Here, we’ll have the opportunity to leisurely explore the cafe-lined medieval streets, tuck into a local delicacy for lunch and can even take a dip in the clear, shallow waters.
 Take advantage of some free time to wander through the historic centre and admire the Norman-style facade of the Cefalù Cathedral.

 Next, settle back into the coach, looking out over the gorgeous blue waters of the Mediterranean as we snake along the Sicilian coast.

-In the afternoon, we’ll arrive in the picturesque coastal town of Milazzo, located in the Messina province of Sicily.
+In the evening, we’ll arrive in the picturesque coastal town of Milazzo, located in the Messina province of Sicily.
 The town is best known for its charming beaches, historical landmarks, and as a gateway to the beautiful Aeolian Islands.
 With a rich history dating back to the 8th century, the port city bears the scars of several historical battles including the famous Battle of Milazzo between Garibaldo’s forces and the troops of King Francis II of Bourbon.
-Once we check into our hotel, enjoy the rest of the day at leisure to explore some of its fascinating heritage.
+Once we check into our hotel, the night is free to explore, with many local restaurants close by, there’s no shortage of options for dinner.

 Day 3 - Milazzo – Taormina Riviera